git-lfs/git-lfs/docs/api.md

 trigger specific error messages from the client.

 * 200 - The request completed successfully.
 * 202 - An upload request has been accepted.
-Clients should follow hypermedia links to actually upload the content.
+Clients must follow hypermedia links to actually upload the content.
 * 301 - A permanent redirect.
 Only supported for GET/HEAD requests.
 * 302 - A temporary redirect.
 Only supported for GET/HEAD requests.